Gifted-s/rust-playground/README.md

 # RUST

-Compilation of rust contents and learnings, the language is different no cap :)
+Compilation of rust contents and learnings

 ```rust
 struct GoFmt {}